 As of March 31, 2023, we had \$5.6 billion of floating rate debt outstanding linked to a SOFR index, and \$3.2 billion of floating rate debt outstanding linked to three-month U.S. dollar LIBOR.
-As of March 31, 2023, we had approximately \$2.2 billion notional amount of floating rate derivatives outstanding linked to a SOFR index and \$3.2 billion notional amount of floating rate derivatives outstanding linked to either one-month or three-month U.S. dollar LIBOR.
-All floating rate debt and derivatives outstanding linked to a LIBOR index are due to be to transitioned to a SOFR index by, or mature before, June 30, 2023.
+As of March 31, 2023, we had approximately \$2.2 billion notional amount of floating rate derivatives outstanding linked to a SOFR index and \$3.2 billion notional amount of floating rate derivatives outstanding linked to a LIBOR index are due to be to transitioned to a SOFR index by, or mature before, June 30, 2023.